red0124/ssp/README.md

 // returns std::tuple<std::string, float>
 auto [name, grade] = p.get_next<student>();
 ```
+Values can also be converted to **std::string_view**.
+It is more efficient then converting values to **std::string** but one must be careful with the lifetime of it.

 To ignore a whole row, **ignore_next** could be used, returns **false** if **eof**:
 ```cpp
 bool parser::ignore_next();